I'm Honey!

 How to Meditate – The Basics

-If meditating feels daunting, simply learning about the practice can help get you started.
+If meditating feels daunting, remember that anyone can start meditating, even if it seems challenging at first.
+Simply learning about the practice can help get you started.
 There are lots of different ways to meditate, but the easiest way to get started is to find a comfortable place to sit or lie down and focus on your breath.
+Even spending a few minutes meditating can be beneficial for your well-being.
 You may want to close your eyes, but some people prefer to keep them open.

 • Find a comfortable place for your meditation practice.
 The place should allow easy sitting or lying down.